betterscientificsoftware/bssw.io/Articles/Blog/URSSI.md

 types of concerns.
 In order to do so, the  URSSI conceptualization has two aims:

-- Bring the research software community together to determine how to address the issues about which we have already learned (described below).
+- Bring the research software community together to determine how to address the issues about which we have already learned.
 In some cases,  subcommunities already are working together on a specific problem, including those that we are part of; but these subcommunities might not be working with the larger community.
 This situation leads to a risk of developing solutions that solve one issue but don't reduce (or might even deepen) other concerns.